 As we begin a new client relationship, we ask authors to complete a questionnaire.
 The answers provide us with vital information before the start of a book marketing campaign.
-Often, our questions help authors clarify their goals and prompt them to think about aspects of book marketing they might otherwise not consider.
+Our questions often help authors clarify their goals and prompt them to think about aspects of book marketing they might otherwise not consider.

 Questions We Ask Authors Before Starting a Book Marketing Campaign

-To be of service to all authors and help with their book marketing, here are some sample questions adapted from the Smith Publicity author questionnaire.
+To be of service to all authors and help with their book marketing, some sample questions were adapted from the Smith Publicity author questionnaire.

 - What goals are most important to YOU as they relate to the publication and marketing of your book?
 Rate each one 1=not a priority to 10=high priority

 - Make money by selling books